MetaMask/detect-provider/README.md

 ### Options

 The exported function takes an optional `options` object.
-In most cases, you won't need to specify anything, but read on for details.
+If invalid options are provided, an error will be thrown.
+All options have default values.

 #### `options.mustBeMetaMask`

+Type: `boolean`

+Default: `false`

 Whether `window.ethereum.isMetaMask === true` is required for the returned Promise to resolve.

+#### `options.silent`

+Type: `boolean`

 Default: `false`

+Whether error messages should be logged to the console.
+Does not affect errors thrown due to invalid options.

 #### `options.timeout`

+Type: `number`

+Default: `3000`

 How many milliseconds to wait for asynchronously injected providers.

-Default: `3000`

 ## Advanced Topics